Stanford-Blood-Center/MGP-Public/README.md

 The two "container image" methods both require Docker, or an alternative container engine.
-If you plan on running MGP on your computer (desktop, laptop, etc.), we recommend installing [Docker Desktop](https://www.docker.com/desktop/), however other altneratives are available.
+If you plan on running MGP on your computer (desktop, laptop, etc.), we recommend installing [Docker Desktop](https://www.docker.com/desktop/), however other alternatives are available.
 We also recommend that you *check with your local IT support* before installing programs on a work-owned computer; they might do the installation for you, or they might recommend something better.